prividentity/PrivateIdentity-Oldd/Enterprise-Integrations.md

 Ping Identity can differentiate between successful and unsuccessful attempts.
 PingFederate currently supports face, face with mask, voice, and fingerprint biometric modalities.

-Ping Identity provides the subject name in the SAML Request which expects to be sent back in the SAML response.
-If the user is not found on predict it will proceed with the enroll flow to register the user in the Active directory.

-Steps to setup Private Identity as IDP in Ping Identity:
+Steps to setup Private Identity as IdP for Ping Identity:

-1. Log in to the Ping Federate server and choose Service Provider.
+1. Log in to the PingFederate server and choose Service Provider.
 Click Create New to create a new IdP connection.

 ![Ping Setup 1](https://github.com/openinfer/PrivateIdentity/blob/master/images/ping_setup_1.png)